Who are the Air Cadets?

 What do the Air Cadets offer?

 It offers the chance to fulfil your potential as a confident, self-disciplined and articulate young man or woman.
 It is for this reason that it is often commented upon that cadets, upon leaving the Air Cadets to embark on their chosen career or higher education, stand out amongst the crowd.
-Additionally, a well earned BTEC in Aviation Studies and the highly respected Bronze, Silver and Gold Duke of Edinburgh Awards are all recognised by potential employers.
+Additionally, a well earned BTEC in Aerospace Studies and the highly respected Bronze, Silver and Gold Duke of Edinburgh Awards are all recognised by potential employers.

 How old do I have to be to join?